Macron urges French climate protesters to target Poland

 Polish Deputy Foreign Minister Szymon Szynkowski vel Sek said Monday that Macron “is aware” that his country was trying hard to reduce carbon emissions.
 He hoped that “in this area as well as in other areas, he will refrain from this kind of lecturing which, in his case, has become tiring.”

+Later Monday at the United Nations, Macron defended his comments.
+“I’m not stigmatizing anyone.
+But I want to convince our Polish friends that it’s good for them to move on this,” he told a news conference.

-In comments on a flight to the United Nations on Sunday, Macron said Poland had blocked his efforts to make the EU commit to carbon neutrality in 2050, along with the Czech Republic, Hungary and Estonia.
+The spat began with Macron’s comments on a flight to the United Nations on Sunday, when he said Poland had blocked his efforts to make the EU commit to carbon neutrality in 2050, along with the Czech Republic, Hungary and Estonia.

 “Marching every Friday to say that the planet is burning, that’s nice, but that is not the problem,” Macron told reporters, adding people should “go protest in Poland!
 Help me move those I cannot push forward.”